 Legally, that’s not the case.
 Just because you found a picture after searching Google Images doesn’t mean it’s free for you to use.

-This can be confusing, as the way images appear here to make it seem like you can pull anything you want.
+This can be confusing, as the way images appear here makes it seem like you can pull anything you want.
 However, Google just pulls from the content of the web and shows you what it finds.
 Google doesn’t own anything it displays, and because of that, you could face legal issues if you download and use any images from the Google Image search.
 And these issues are no joke, as you can learn in our article on the 5 dangers of using photos from Google in your work.

 In addition to that, there’s no guarantee you’re getting high-resolution photos for your project when you simply pull content from Google Images online.

 What are the legal risks of downloading pictures from Google Images search?